PPL-IIITA/ppl-assignment-Tejendra19/README.md

 ppl-assignment-Tejendra19 created by GitHub Classroom

-Developed Using:
+# Developed Using:
-        Neatbeans IDE 8.0 (Windows 10)
+        NetBeans IDE 8.0 (Windows 10)

-Source Files:
+#Source Files can be downloaded from:
         Q1/src/q1

-To Run on Command Line:
+#To Run on Command Line:

 1.)  javac -d .
 Boy.java